sjammi2/VisualizationGuideDocumentation/visualizationguide/docs/Section2.md

 </ol>

 ![Figure 1: VisIt website binary releases](img/figures/visitwindowsdownloadp1.png)
-_Figure 1: VisIt website binary releases_
+Figure 1: VisIt website binary releases
+{: style="text-align: center;"}

 VisIt releases different versions of the software that can be installed on a local machine using binaries.
 These binaries are packaged code that includes an executable installer.
 The user can follow